pcingola/SnpEff/src/docs/se_buildingdb.md

     Most people do NOT need to build a database, and can safely use a pre-built one.
     So unless you are working with an rare genome you most likely don't need to do it either.

-!!! warning
-    Again, chances are that you DO NOT NEED to build a database.
-    Sorry to repeat this, but I cannot tell how many times I get emails asking for help to build database that is already available.

 ### Managing SnpEff databases manually

 SnpEff databases for the most popular genomes are already pre-built and available for you to download.